vanjaw/ACC3/report.md

 ![Result](Sresult.png)

 ## Vizualization
-Here is a barchart shoiwng the occurences of the different words and the number of unique tweets counted.
+Here is a barchart showing the occurences of the different words and the number of unique tweets counted.
 ![Barchart](SRbarchart.png)

 This bar chart shows the same occurences of words normalized by the numer of tweets.